Clara Zetkin: Fight for women's rights

 She viewed the feminist movement as being primarily composed of upper-class and middle-class women who had their own class interests in mind, which were incompatible with the interests of working-class women.
 Thus, feminism and the socialist fight for women's rights were incompatible.
 In her mind, socialism was the only way to truly end the oppression of women.
 One of her primary goals was to get women out of the house and into work so that they could participate in trade unions and other workers rights organizations to improve conditions for themselves.
 While she argued that the socialist movement should fight to achieve reforms that would lessen female oppression, she was convinced that such reforms could only prevail if they were embedded into a general move towards socialism; otherwise, they could easily be eradicated by future legislation.

 She interviewed Vladimir Lenin on "The Women's Question" in 1920.

+From Zetkin's perspective, the women's movement was a key component to the whole of women's rights.
+Not only was the movement essential to the women's rights movement, but it was also essential to building the Communist state.
+Lenin made it a point to mention that everyone who has been exploited or oppressed under the capitalist system should be included in the women's rights movement, further pushing the movement in Communist ideals.

+Lenin and Zetkin's work as colleagues in the work of pushing the Communist and women's rights agendas progressed the liberation of women in the Soviet Union.
+By associating the movement with the larger proletarian revolution, they advanced the cause of women's liberation.
+Their combined efforts pushed for systematic changes such as labor protections, childcare facilities, women's suffrage, and dismantling the bourgeois societal norms.
+All of this would eventually become for naught as Stalin assumed political power in the Soviet Union, as women's reproductive health and personal liberties began to be stripped away.